willdot/statusphere-go/readme.md

 This is an implementation of the example [ATProto application Statusphere](https://atproto.com/guides/applications) but in Go.

-It makes use of an ATProto OAuth [library](https://github.com/haileyok/atproto-oauth-golang).
-Shout out to [Hailey](https://bsky.app/profile/hailey.at) for implementing a Go OAuth library!

 ### What is the Statusphere app?
 If you haven't read the [ATProto application Statusphere](https://atproto.com/guides/applications) guide about what this is, here is a quick summary.